mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 ### Microfrontend Composer

 :::caution
 In order to use Microfrontend Composer in Console it is necessary to purchase the dedicated license.
+For more information, please ask to your Mia-Platform referent.
 Nonetheless, the application will create tha _user management_ pages, but those won't be easily editable from the Composer configurator.
 :::